- The value distribution curves of the reference patients or experiments

 (fig.3a) are used for the determination of reference percentiles (fig.3b).

-The numeric values of data columns are then converted for classification purposes
+The numeric values of data columns are then transformed for classification purposes

 into triple matrix characters (0), (+), (-) depending of their